May heads to EU summit after Brexit vote defeat

 The bill is a key piece of legislation that aims to transfer EU law into UK law upon the country's planned departure from the bloc on March 29, 2019.

 On Wednesday morning, as the government sought to head off the rebellion, Brexit Secretary David Davis submitted a written statement to the House of Commons in which he promised lawmakers a vote on the deal.
+The government then offered another concession later in the Commons debate.

 But the small group of Conservative rebels stuck to their guns to vote alongside opposition Labour and Liberal Democrat lawmakers in favor of the amendment, which gives a legal guarantee that Parliament will be able to vote on the deal before it comes into effect.